TrueBlocks/trueblocks-docs/content/data-model/intro.md

 On its own blockchain data is an unintelligable blob of binary bytes.
 But, we all know there is an amazing collection of deeply interesting information contained therein.
-Thousands of people are trading, voting, expressing thier preferences, making markets for valueless items every minute.
+Thousands of people are trading, voting, expressing their preferences, making markets for valueless items every minute.

 What interests us about this data are answers to questions such as: